medialab/gazouilloire/README.md

     # is equivalent to
     gazou export -o my_tweets_file.csv
     ```
+  Although if you interrupt the export and need to resume it to complete in multiple sequences, only the -o option will work with the --resume option.

 - Other available options:
     ```bash
+    # Get documentation for all options of gazou export (-h or --help)
+    gazou export -h

+    # By default, the export will show a progressbar, which you can disable like this:
+    gazou export --quiet

+    # Export a csv of all tweets between 2 dates or datetimes (--since is inclusive and --until exclusive):
+    gazou export --since "2021-03-24" --until "2021-03-25"
+    # or
+    gazou export --since "2021-03-24T12:00" --until "2021-03-24T13:00"

     # Export a csv of all tweets having a specific word in their text:
     gazou export medialab

-    # Export a csv of all tweets between 2 dates (the last date is excluded):
-    gazou export --since "2021-03-24T12:00" --until "2021-03-24T13:00"
-    # or
-    gazou export --since "2021-03-24" --until "2021-03-25"

     # Export a csv of all tweets having one of many specific words in their text:
     gazou export medialab digitalhumanities datajournalism '#python'

+    # List all available fields for each tweet:
+    gazou export --list-fields

-    # Export only a selection of columns:
+    # Export only a selection of fields (-c / --columns or -s / --select the xsv way):
-    gazouilloire export --columns/-c id,user_screen_name,local_time,links
-    # or
-    gazou export --select/-s id,user_screen_name,local_time,links
+    gazou export -c id,user_screen_name,local_time,links
-    # Other example: export only the text of the tweets:
+    # or for example to export only the text of the tweets:
-    gazou export -s text
+    gazou export --select text

-    # Exclude tweets from conversations or from quotes (i.e. that do not match the keywords defined in config.json)
+    # Exclude tweets collected via conversations or quotes (i.e. which do not match the keywords defined in config.json)
     gazou export --exclude-threads

     # Exclude retweets from the export
     gazou export --exclude-retweets

-    # Export all tweets matching a specific Elasticsearch term query, for instance by user name:
+    # Export all tweets matching a specific ElasticSearch term query, for instance by user name:
     gazou export "{'user_screen_name': 'medialab_ScPo'}"

-    # Take a csv file with an "id" column and return all tweets matching these ids:
+    # Take a csv file with an "id" column and export only the tweets whose ids are included in this file:
-    gazou export --export-tweets-from-file yourfile.csv
+    gazou export --export-tweets-from-file list_of_ids.csv

+    # You can of course combine all of these options, for instance:
+    gazou export medialab --since "2021-03-24" --until "2021-03-25" -c text --exclude-threads --exclude-retweets -o medialab_tweets_210324_nothreads_norts.csv

     ```

 ## Advanced parameters

-### config.json file
+Many advanced settings can be used to better filter the tweets collected and complete the corpus.
+They can all be modified within the `config.json` file.

-#### - keywords
+### - keywords
   Some advanced filters can be used in combination with the keywords, such as `-undesiredkeyword`, `filter:links`, `-filter:media`, `-filter:retweets`, etc. See [Twitter API's documentation](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators) for more details.

   Avoid using accented characters (Twitter will automatically return both tweets with and without accents, for instance searching "heros" will find both tweets with "heros" and "héros").

   Note that there are three possibilities to filter further:

-#### - language
+### - language
-In order to collect only tweets written in a specific language : just add `"language": "fr"` to the config (the language should be written in [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
+In order to collect only tweets written in a specific language: just add `"language": "fr"` to the config (the language should be written in [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))

-#### - geolocation
+### - geolocation
 Just add `"geolocation": "Paris, France"` field to the config with the desired geographical boundaries or give in coordinates of the desired box (for instance `[48.70908786918211, 2.1533203125, 49.00274483644453, 2.610626220703125]`)

-#### - time_limited_keywords
+### - time_limited_keywords
 In order to filter on specific keywords during planned time periods, for instance:

   ```json